Management Staff Guidelines:

 Under Special Pricing, select Limited- Pricing

 Enter Price and Qty similar to below.
 This will ensure the first 3 items within a transaction cost $5.00.
-After 3 items have been purchases, any remaining items will cost $100 each.
+After 3 items have been purchased, any remaining items will cost $100 each.

 Here’s what it will look like on the front-end lane after the Limited-Pricing is saved.